b2g-nano/TTbarAllHadUproot/README.md

   --saveTrig            Save uproot job with trigger analysis outputs (Only if -T selected) --saveFlav            Save uproot job with flavor efficiency outputs (Only if -F selected) --dask                Try the dask executor (experimental) for some fast processing!
-  --useEff              Use MC bTag efficiencies for bTagging systematics --tpt                 Apply top pT re-weighting for uproot 2 --bTagSyst {central,up,down}
+  --newCluster          Use Manually Defined Cluster (Must Disable Default Cluster First if Running in CoffeaCasa) --timeout TIMEOUT     How many seconds should dask wait for scheduler to connect --useEff              Use MC bTag efficiencies for bTagging systematics --tpt                 Apply top pT re-weighting for uproot 2 --useHist             use scikit-hep/hist for histograms --step {1,2,3,4}      Easily run a certain step of the workflow --bTagSyst {central,up,down}
                         Choose Unc.
   --tTagSyst {central,up,down}